-Do you want your songs to take off in surprising directions, avoid cliches, and bypass the tried-and-true?
-I created this page to help songwriters expand beyond I-IV-V chord progressions and vanilla major and minor chords.
+Do you want your songs to take off in surprising directions?
+Do you want to avoid cliches and bypass the tried-and-true?
+If so, this article can help you expand beyond I-IV-V chord progressions and vanilla major and minor chords.

 Welcome to Milo Ippolito's unschooled approach to music theory and composition.